 But today we know better.
 Many people have different ways of learning.
 Some are labeled with one learning disability or another.
 Perhaps the so-called learning disabled just have different processing styles.
 That was my experience working with learning disabled kids at UC Berkeley.
 Most came from Montessori schools where individual or self-directed learning is emphasized.
 Once these kids came into the stringent learning models that predominate in our educational system, they began failing.
 These kids were geniuses–they just needed different methods to help process material.

 One reason ADD has had such a long history, I believe, is because it is a normal physiological variant.
 Clearly, as the pioneers in the classification of this disorder pointed out, there is usually no deficit in intelligence.
 No kidding.
 From personal experience, I assure you I could have been labeled ADHD at many points in my education, but they weren’t doling out the drugs at that time the way they are now.

 Further, despite being one of the “best researched disorders,” to date, no clear solution has been found to combat this disorder that afflicts “3% to 5% of children globally.“ Why?
 Because we all have an attention deficit when we are not inspired by something we are forced to sit through.
 They will never find the chemical cause because like depression, chemical changes are the result of a brain state, NOT the cause.

-Yes, the experts had to propose a biological cause, because they could find no mental construct that explained the disorder beyond a “Defect in Moral Conduct.”
+Yes, the experts had to propose a biological cause, because they could find no mental construct that explained the disorder beyond a “Defect in Moral Control.”
 Whereas sodomy could be pinned on sexual deviancy, and thievery on a criminal defect, lack of attention had to be biological.